 Even though this story is obviously made up, it still tackles several real-world issues such as game-fixing, retirement, and moral discernment.
 Several of which are experienced by athletes even until today.

 We absolutely love how Bouton approaches things with an open mind and portrays each character so beautifully.
 It reminds us that our worth is not determined solely by the decisions we make.

 Another element that makes this book so entertaining is the parallelism with actual people.
 Although no confirmation has ever been made by Jim Bouton or his publishers, the supposed rumors definitely helped sell more copies.

 Most importantly, it helped create a closer affinity to each of the characters.
 That is because as fans, we are always seeking associations with the stories that we read.

 All in all, Strike Zone is a values-enriched publication perfect for all types of readers.
 And although it utilizes several baseball terms, the author makes sure to explain each one thoroughly.
 As such, even the casual audience can appreciate the lessons it strives to reach.
 If you’ve ever come across this book in the mall, be sure you at least consider buying it.

 Without a doubt, Jim Bouton remains to be one of the most influential figures in this sport.
 The way he depicts the concept of a professional athlete is astounding, which stems so much from his own experiences.

 However, he still managed to keep things straightforward so even casual fans can relate.
-Therefore, we openly endorse Ball Four: The Final Pitch, I’m Glad You Didn’t Take It Personally, and Strike Zone as anyone interested.
+Therefore, we openly endorse Ball Four by Jim Bouton, The Final Pitch, I’m Glad You Didn’t Take It Personally, and Strike Zone as anyone interested.
 The lessons it teaches go beyond the baseball field and can be applied to almost any aspect of our life.